airpair/understanding-our-app-with-neo4j/post.md

 User searches and we turn off a feature, a new user connects.
 ![Alt 1st feature](http://i61.tinypic.com/ng1z5l.jpg)

-## What we have so far
+## Let's review what we got

-This is just a rough idea, but by looking to the resulting graph, we see clearly if a feature impacts a user.
+This is just a rough idea, but by looking to the resulting graph, we see clearly if a feature switching impacts a user, and when.

 By going through each user's steps we can understand how they are using our application and we can also easily check what items they are interested in, so we can apply some recommendation algorithms.

 By following the connection between the deployment and the user or feature switch, we can easily decide what was the version or what was the configuration at a particular time.

 By checking the timestamps we can easily measure the latencies relevant to us.

+## Next steps
+I don't really see people logging their system and user events into graphs, but I think it is definitely worth doing further experiments in this field, as it can result great patterns and frameworks.

 ## Additional notes